mathwo/python-algorithmx/README.md

 algorithms.
 I am definitely not an expert in this algorithm, but was able to get something working with the help of Ali Assaf's post and implementation of AlgorithmX.

-The examples in this repository can solve Sudoku and Pentomino puzzles relativly quickly.
-While all these examples work in Python3, I highly recomend using [pypy](https://www.pypy.org/download.html) as it is much faster for these types of problems.
+The examples in this repository can solve Sudoku and Pentomino puzzles relatively quickly.
+While all these examples work in Python3, I highly recommend using [pypy](https://www.pypy.org/download.html) as it is much faster for these types of problems.

 ## Example Pentomino Solver

 ```python
 from pentomino import Puzzle